ileana-aguilar/CommunityBoard/README.md

 # Community Board
 Community Board lists the best selling broadway shows in Feburary 2024

+The following **required** functionality is completed:

+[x] The app has a cohesive, unique theme for events or resources

+[x] At least 10 unique resources or events are displayed in a responsive card format

+The following **optional** functionality are implemented:

+[x] Cards contain buttons or links to related resources

+[x] Site is responsive for both desktop and mobile formats

 **Here's how Community Board looks:**

 Desktop: